 Hoarding transitory things is foolish because they are indeed transitory.

 The failure of wealth to satisfy us in time and eternity is a witness against the attitude that if we gain great possessions, we will be happy.
 This witness to the fact that our wealth will perish as an intrinsic value.
 What is in a man’s soul makes him rich, not what he has in the bank.
 He is rich according to what he is, not according to what he has.

 Spiritual Christians cannot walk at once in a transitory value system and an eternal value system.
 If we have all the beautiful gold and silver objects that we can imagine, but we have not grown in the Lord, then we do not have the capacity to put these things in perspective.
 It is not what you have that counts in God’s eyes, but what is in your soul.
 Material things are temporary; spiritual things are eternal.

 Pr.
 23:4-5, “Do not overwork to be rich;

 5 Will you set your eyes on that which is not?

 They fly away like an eagle toward heaven.”

 We cannot solve our problems with material objects such as silver or gold or the stock market.
-Acquiring women, success, drugs or wealth cannot expand our soul.
+Acquiring women, success, drugs, or wealth cannot expand our souls.
 Development of the soul must operate as a transcending value over any earthly object.
-We never meet our ultimate needs with sex, money or power.
+We never meet our ultimate needs with sex, money, or power.
 The acquisition of things will not help us at the Judgment Seat of Christ.